 5. Proactive and Reactive skills: Learning to treat not only the symptoms of a problem, but teaching awareness and preventive skills to affect a cure that is beneficial to the people and the processes involved.

 6. People/Process Skills: We believe these foundational skills should be accepted as required skills to build the business infrastructures of people and processes.
 This includes the education and awareness of thought that one skill is dependent on the other for success.

 7. Valued Assets: The students and employees are the most valuable asset of the organization.
 By helping the students and employees with professional skills, we also improve the organization.
-As their professional skills increase, they will develop skills to directly impact their communities and possibly thier families.
+As their professional skills increase, they will develop skills to directly impact their families and their communities.

-8. Leadership: Leadership skills develop throughout the organization that will also help retrain and model professional behaviors that we associate with leaders and good citizens.
+8. Leadership: Leadership skills develop throughout the organization that will also help retrain and model professional behaviors that are associated with leaders and good citizens.

 The continuance and growth of organizations, students/personnel, "through practical application."